gtwilliams/dyndns-updater/README.md

 The daemon program requires Perl and `/usr/bin/nsupdate`.
-These are provided by the Fedora packages perl-interpreter and bind-utils, respectively.
+These are provided by the Fedora packages *perl-interpreter* and *bind-utils*, respectively.
 In addition, the Perl program uses the following Perl modules provided by the corresponding Fedora packages: